kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-python-app-with-opentelemetry-collector-and-tracetest.md

 The Python app is a simple flask app, contained in the `app.py` file.

-The below code imports all the flask, opentelemetry libraries and represents opentelemetry manual instrumentation.
+The code below imports all the Flask, and OpenTelemetry libraries and configures both manual and automatic OpenTelemetry instrumentation.

 ```
 from flask import Flask, request